-The new bill also provides additional funding for the Economic Injury Disaster Loan Program (EIDL).
+The bill also provides additional funding for the Economic Injury Disaster Loan Program (EIDL).
 The EIDL is one of the coronavirus loans through the Small Business Administration (SBA).
 The EIDL program was made to help small businesses affected by a declared disaster (e.g., coronavirus).

 The EIDL program ran out of funds in July 2020.
-But, the Consolidated Appropriations Act will replenish funds by providing $20 billion for new EIDL grants.
+But, the Consolidated Appropriations Act will replenish funds by providing $20 billion for EIDL grants.
 These grants will be available for small businesses and nonprofits in low-income communities that had a 30% economic loss and have less than 300 employees.

 The additional funding also permits small businesses in low-income communities that received an EIDL advance to receive additional funds (up to $10,000).

-The new bill also extends the covered period for emergency EIDL grants through December 31, 2021.
+The bill also extends the covered period for emergency EIDL grants through December 31, 2021.
 You have until December 31, 2021 to apply.

 Keep in mind that the EIDL program could potentially run out of funds before the December 31 application deadline.
 If your business qualifies, be sure to apply for a loan as soon as possible.